Subsystem fidelity in two-dimensional conformal field theories: Free massless compact boson theory

 No higher-order analytical results exist in the literature for these cases, so we compare our predictions with numerical results in the spin-1/2 XX chain.
 In the XX chain, the above CFT results are expected to apply in the limit $1 \ll \ell \ll L$.
 To match CFT and spin chain results, we require high-efficiency and high-precision numerical evaluation of subsystem fidelity in the spin chain.
-We calculate subsystem fidelity in the XX chain using the truncation method with truncation number $t=8$ from \cite{Zhang:2022nuh} and show results in Figure~\ref{FigureXX}.
+We calculate subsystem fidelity in the XX chain using the truncation method with truncation number $t=10$ from \cite{Zhang:2022nuh} and show results in Figure~\ref{FigureXX}.
 We define the subtracted fidelity \be F_{(2)} \equiv 1 - \f{ (\a^2+\bar\a^2) \pi^2 x^2}{16}, \ee which is removed from both CFT and spin chain results for clearer comparison.
 The figure uses $(\a,\bar\a)=(1,0)$, showing good agreement between CFT predictions and spin chain results.
-We also calculated cases with other values of $(\a,\bar\a)$, though the agreement is not always as good, possibly due to finite-size effects or limitations of the numerical method.
+For other values of $(\a,\bar\a)$, the agreement with theory is not always consistent, likely due to finite-size effects or numerical limitations.
+Additional results are shown in Figure~\ref{FigureXXextra}.
+Although the last column does not always show perfect agreement, a clear trend emerges where, with the increase of the truncation number $t$, the numerical results approach the analytical short-interval prediction for $1 \ll \ell \ll L$.